SEXUAL HARASSMENT TRAINING

 Preview the U.S. Workplace Harassment and Discrimination Training Course

-Syntrio’s Illinois U.S. Workplace Harassment and Discrimination Training
+Syntrio’s California U.S. Workplace Harassment and Discrimination Training

-- Engaging: Engages learners through short, live-action stories and practical exercises.
+- Engaging: Engages learners with short, live-action stories and practical exercises.

-- Comprehensive: Addresses all required topics plus contemporary issues, such as workplace relationships, bystander intervention, diversity, equity, and inclusion.
+- Comprehensive: Addresses all required topics plus contemporary issues – workplace relationships, bystander intervention, diversity, equity, and inclusion.

-- Flexibility: Versions for managers (1 hour) and non-managers (45 minutes); other versions that incorporate Illinois with additional state training for easier deployment for multi-state businesses.
+- Flexibility: Versions for managers (2 hrs) and non-managers (1 hr); other versions that incorporate California with additional state training for easier deployment for multi-state businesses.

 - Industries: Six industry verticals, including office/general, healthcare, industrial, hospitality, retail, and higher education.

-“Hostile Environment Harassment,” which refers to unwelcome comments or conduct based on sex that is either severe or pervasive such that they unreasonably interfere with an employee’s work performance or create an intimidating, hostile, or offensive work environment that alters the conditions of employment; and
+“Hostile Work Environment harassment,” which refers to unwelcome comments or conduct based on sex that is either severe or pervasive such that they unreasonably interfere with an employee’s work performance or create an intimidating, hostile, or offensive work environment that alters the conditions of employment; and

 “Quid Pro Quo sexual harassment” occurs when a job or promotion is explicitly or implicitly conditioned on an applicant or employee’s submission to sexual advances or other conduct based on sex.